azimuttapp/azimutt/libs/serde-aml/docs/README.md

 # AMLv2: Azimutt Markup Language

-This is the *Work In Progress* specification for AML v2, not implemented yet.
+This is the *Work In Progress* specification for AML v2, not implemented yet, feedback are welcome and can be made directly on the [PR](https://github.com/azimuttapp/azimutt/pull/278/files#diff-6ecaac9e351dadb48b2209b5e5d3a2d0ef81ad31f18ad511b78a369d667e2edf).

 If you want to use AML, please look at the [current specification](../../../docs/aml/README.md), you can use in [Azimutt](https://azimutt.app) today ;)